Papishushi/KSLOTD/README.md

 # KSLOTD
 Open Source Key stroke logger for Windows Devices.
 See license for more details.

+This piece of .NET software is designed with educative intentions on the field of malware coding mechanisms.This is usefull to the community by, for example: creating algorithims capable of picking this patterns and block the malware before an attack is fullfilled.

+I dont accept any responsibility or liability for the use of this licensed work.

 ## v1.0 Features:
 * Keylogger